Want your application to stand out?! Save the date for our prep events!

 Anne (they/them) is a queer, nonbinary storyteller who uses whimsy and humor to inspire and connect with readers on their own journeys towards becoming their most authentic selves.
 Anne holds a B.F.A. in Illustration from the Fashion Institute of Technology.
 Their artwork has won several awards from The Society of Children’s Book Writers and Illustrators, including a portfolio honor in the 2021 Winter Conference Portfolio Showcase and winning the 2023 New England SCBWI Conference Portfolio Showcase.

-Anne is passionate about helping other authors and illustrators elevate their storytelling and learn how to navigate this industry, especially those from historically underrepresented backgrounds.
-They are thrilled to be mentoring in the PBRising Stars program for a third year!
+Anne is passionate about helping authors and illustrators elevate their storytelling and learn how to navigate this industry, especially those from historically underrepresented backgrounds.
+They are thrilled to be mentoring in the PBRising Stars program for a fourth year!

 Anne finds inspiration in childhood memories, the outdoors, and anything colorful (particularly the color yellow).
-When not teaching or creating books for children, Anne enjoys dying their hair every color of the rainbow, making stickers, spending too much time at independent bookstores, playing video games, and traveling way too often on trains.
+When not teaching or creating books for children, Anne enjoys dying their hair every color of the rainbow, making stickers, spending too much time at independent bookstores, playing video games, and traveling often on trains.
+They spend their down time with their partner and their five kids, a dog named Paddington, and two fluffy cats named Marmalade and Marshmallow.

 You can find Anne online at: